visuve/Tunkio/ReadMe.md

 ## TODO

-- Limit the file file flags
+- Try to limit the CreateFile flags as low as possible
 - Attempt to try recovering files after the wipe

 ## Prerequisites